Zwiesel: History

 From the very beginning development was driven by glass and timber.
 The regional glass industry around Zwiesel dates back to the 15th century (the glass hut of Rabenstein was founded in 1421).
 In 1836 the glass factory of Theresienthal was founded and in 1872 the master glass maker, Anton Müller, started to build the glass works Annathal, which later became the Schott-Werke.
-Today this factory operates under the name of Zwiesel Kristallglas plc. and is an important producer of goblets in Germany.
-In 1904 the technical school for glass manufacturing and decorating professions was founded, which continuously developed into a national training centre for glass related professions.
+Today this factory operates under the name of Zwiesel Kristallglas and is an important producer of goblets in Germany.
+In 1904 the technical school for glass manufacturing and decorating professions was founded, which continuously developed into a national training centre for glass-related professions.

-At the end of World War II, at noon on 20 April 1945, the bombing of the railway bridges destroyed several houses, 15 civilians died.
-On 22 April 1945 Zwiesel was handed over to the American army without any further bloodshed.
+Near the end of World War II, at noon on 20 April 1945, several houses were destroyed in a bombing raid on the railroad bridges, killing 15 civilians.
+On 22 April 1945 Zwiesel was handed over to the American Army without any further bloodshed.

-An outstanding event in recent town history was the Bavarian State Exhibition Bavaria - Bohemia: 1500 years of neighbourhood.
-Many visitors of the exhibition also came from the neighbouring Czech Republic.
+An event in recent town history was the Bavarian State Exhibition "Bavaria – Bohemia: 1500 Years of Neighborliness".
+Many visitors to the exhibition also came from the neighbouring Czech Republic.